QUICK in-page LINKS:

 The University announced the new policy decision on Satisfactory / No Credit (S/NC) for all Spring Quarter 19-20 courses.
 Will this still count toward my EE degree?

 Can we still schedule the PhD defense via Zoom?
-Can we continue as planned, an oral defense exam that was already arranged for Spring quarter?

 Can I get an extension on completing the qualifying exams?